Contact

 The imperative "rise up" (nasa, or in the Septuagint hypsōthēti — "be exalted") is a classic call-to-arms formula found throughout the psalter (cf. Psalm 7:6; 82:8).
 It does not imply that God is passive or absent; rather, it expresses the urgency of the psalmist's distress and his longing for God's manifest intervention.
 The judge who is always just is being called to act visibly in history.

 "Judge of the earth" (shophet ha-aretz) places God's judicial authority on a universal, not merely national, stage.
 This is not a tribal deity who favors Israel against outsiders; this is the moral sovereign of all creation.
 The title deliberately echoes Abraham's intercession in Genesis 18:25: "Shall not the Judge of all the earth do right?"
 Both Abraham and the psalmist appeal to God's own character as the ground of their prayer.
-The logic is bold: because You are the just Judge,
+The logic is bold: You are the just Judge,